ProjectEvergreen/greenwood/www/pages/docs/markdown.md

 ## Markdown

-Greenwood supports the [CommonMark](https://commonmark.org/help/) specification.
+In this section we'll cover some of the Markdown related feature of Greenwood, which by default supports the [CommonMark](https://commonmark.org/help/) specification.

 ### Syntax Highlighting

-When rendering code fencing, if you add the word render before the language, [prismjs](https://prismjs.com/) will add syntax highlighting.
+When rendering code fencing, if you add the word `render` before the language, the included [prismjs](https://prismjs.com/) library will add syntax highlighting.

 e.g. use: